 Permagard - Timber Treatment Experts

 There are many wood stains available on the market.
 They can protect your timber against the six main factors that have a detrimental effect on wood outdoors.
 We stock Lignum Coloured Wood Preserver.
-Visit our Shed, Fence & Timber treatment page for more information or find out how to waterproof a shed.
+Visit our Shed, Fence & garden Timber treatment page for more information or find out how to waterproof a shed.
 You can also connect with us on Facebook and Twitter.